opentelekomcloud-docs/data-warehouse-service/umn/source/specifications_change_and_scaling/changing_specifications/changing_all_specifications.rst

 .. note::

-   -  This feature is supported only by clusters of version 1.3.3 or later.
-The agent version must be 8.2.0.2 or later.

-   -  Currently, the **Change all specifications** option supports only standard data warehouses.
+   -  To use this feature, contact technical support engineers to upgrade your version first.

    -  A cluster can have up to 240 nodes.
 The old and new clusters can have up to 480 nodes in total.
-   -  The **Change all specifications** option does not support logical clusters.
+   -  The **Change all specifications** option do not support logical clusters.

 Impact of Changing All Specifications
 -------------------------------------

 -  Before the change, you need to exit the client connections that have created temporary tables, because temporary tables created before or during the change will become invalid and operations performed on these temporary tables will fail.
 The temporary tables created after the change are not affected.
 -  The change involves data redistribution, during which the cluster is read-only.
--  The private network IP address of a cluster will be changed with the specifications.
-If you use this IP address, remember to update it in your configurations.
+-  After the specifications are changed, the private IP address changes, which should be updated for connection.
+-  After the specifications are changed, the domain name remains unchanged, and the IP address bound to the domain name is switched.
+During the switchover, the connection is interrupted for a short period of time.
+Therefore, avoid writing service statements in the switchover.
+If the service side uses a domain name for connection, you need to update the cache information corresponding to the domain name to prevent connection failure after the change.
+-  If an ELB is bound to the cluster, the connection address on the service side remains unchanged after the specifications are changed, while the internal server address of the ELB is changed to the new connection address.
 -  In case you need to restore data, a full snapshot will be taken for the old cluster (on condition that your cluster support snapshot creation).
 You can check it in the snapshot list and manually delete it if it is no longer necessary.
 -  During the change, the cluster is read-only, affecting intelligent O&M tasks.
 You are advised to start these tasks after the change or pause them before the change.